 These mini ricotta and lemon loaves are made with polenta and ground almonds, rather than flour, so they're gluten-free.

 Get your copy of The Kitchen Orchard here.

 This moist loaf, flavoured with walnut and cinnamon, is similar to carrot cake and is a great way to use up a summertime glut of courgettes.
-Mary recommends eating this warm with butter or cream cheese.
+Mary recommends eating this warm, with butter or cream cheese.

 Get your copy of My Kitchen Table here.

-Another wheat-free bake, this one is made with ground hazelnuts and drizzled with a wonderfully fragrant orange flower syrup.
+Another wheat-free bake, this one is made with ground hazelnuts and drizzled with a fragrant orange flower syrup.

 Get your copy of Purple Citrus & Sweet Perfume here.

-Ok, ONE more banana bread - this one's for the vegan bakers out there.
+This one's for the vegan bakers out there.
 Banana bread is the ideal vegan bake, since mashed bananas are a great replacement for eggs, helping to bind the cake together and add moisture.

 Get your copy of Vegan Cakes and Other Bakes here.